VincentyTM/vkit/README.md

 }
 ```

 Note that no component knows when its view is appended to or removed from the DOM.
-However, we can enqueue a function to be called after the current render cycle using `$.tick`.
+However, you can enqueue a function to be called after the current render cycle using `$.tick`.

 ```javascript
 function AutoFocusedInput(){